openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 2. [OpenVINO™ Extensibility Mechanism](../../Extensibility_UG/Intro.md)

 or
-* Edit network in original framework to exclude cycle.
+* Edit model in original framework to exclude cycle.

 #### 98. What does the message "Can not transpose attribute '..' with value .. for node '..' .." mean?  <a name="question-98"></a>